-During my degree, I concentrated on the growing problem of obesity in children.
-My dissertation specifically focused on children under 5 years and I examined whether the provision that they receive in the care of childminders in England follows the current nutritional guidelines made by the Children’s Food Trust.
+I am a Registered Nutritionist (Public Health) and have a MSc in Public Health Nutrition with Merit.
+During my degree, I concentrated on the growing problem of childhood obesity.
+My dissertation examined whether the provision that children under 5 years receive in the care of childminders in England, follows the current nutritional guidelines made by the Children’s Food Trust.

-Although many years ago I used to cook as a profession, it is still a hobby and I have been involved in teaching cookery in schools, children’s centres and for the NHS.
-In addition, several of my recipes have been published in the media including The Guardian’s supplement, Cook, and also featured in the 2012 Waitrose LOVE life calendar (July).
+Many years ago, I cooked as a profession and have been involved in teaching cookery in schools, children’s centres and for the NHS.
+My recipes have been published in the media including The Guardian’s supplement, Cook, and featured in the 2012 Waitrose LOVE life calendar (July).